Glycolysis: Preparatory phase

 Destabilizing the molecule in the previous reaction allows the hexose ring to be split by aldolase into two triose sugars: dihydroxyacetone phosphate (a ketose), and glyceraldehyde 3-phosphate (an aldose).
-There are two classes of aldolases: class I aldolases, present in animals and plants, and class II aldolases, present in fungi and bacteria; the two classes use different mechanisms in cleaving the ketose ring.
+Two classes of aldolases exist: class I aldolases, present in animals and plants, and class II aldolases, present in fungi and bacteria.
+The two classes use distinct mechanisms in cleaving the ketose ring.

 Electrons delocalized in the carbon-carbon bond cleavage associate with the alcohol group.
-The resulting carbanion is stabilized by the structure of the carbanion itself via resonance charge distribution and by the presence of a charged ion prosthetic group.
+The resulting carbanion is stabilized by resonance and by a positively charged prosthetic group.

 Triosephosphate isomerase rapidly interconverts dihydroxyacetone phosphate with glyceraldehyde 3-phosphate (GADP) that proceeds further into glycolysis.
 This is advantageous, as it directs dihydroxyacetone phosphate down the same pathway as glyceraldehyde 3-phosphate, simplifying regulation.

 Pay-off phase

 The second half of glycolysis is known as the pay-off phase, characterised by a net gain of the energy-rich molecules ATP and NADH.
 Since glucose leads to two triose sugars in the preparatory phase, each reaction in the pay-off phase occurs twice per glucose molecule.
 This yields 2 NADH molecules and 4 ATP molecules, leading to a net gain of 2 NADH molecules and 2 ATP molecules from the glycolytic pathway per glucose.

 The aldehyde groups of the triose sugars are oxidised, and inorganic phosphate is added to them, forming 1,3-bisphosphoglycerate.

 The hydrogen is used to reduce two molecules of NAD^{+}, a hydrogen carrier, to give NADH + H^{+} for each triose.

-Hydrogen atom balance and charge balance are both maintained because the phosphate (P_{i}) group actually exists in the form of a hydrogen phosphate anion (HPO4(2−)), which dissociates to contribute the extra H^{+} ion and gives a net charge of −3 on both sides.
+Hydrogen atom and ion balance and charge balance are both maintained because the phosphate (P_{i}) group actually exists in the form of a hydrogen phosphate anion (HPO4(2−)), which dissociates to contribute the extra H^{+} ion and gives a net charge of −3 on both sides.

 Here, arsenate ([AsO4](3-)), an anion akin to inorganic phosphate may replace phosphate as a substrate to form 1-arseno-3-phosphoglycerate.
 This, however, is unstable and readily hydrolyzes to form 3-phosphoglycerate, the intermediate in the next step of the pathway.
 As a consequence of bypassing this step, the molecule of ATP generated from 1–3 bisphosphoglycerate in the next reaction will not be made, even though the reaction proceeds.
 As a result, arsenate is an uncoupler of glycolysis.

 This step is the enzymatic transfer of a phosphate group from 1,3-bisphosphoglycerate to ADP by phosphoglycerate kinase, forming ATP and 3-phosphoglycerate.
 At this step, glycolysis has reached the break-even point: 2 molecules of ATP were consumed, and 2 new molecules have now been synthesized.
 This step, one of the two substrate-level phosphorylation steps, requires ADP; thus, when the cell has plenty of ATP (and little ADP), this reaction does not occur.
 Because ATP decays relatively quickly when it is not metabolized, this is an important regulatory point in the glycolytic pathway.

 ADP actually exists as ADPMg^{−}, and ATP as ATPMg^{2−}, balancing the charges at −5 both sides.